Skip to main content

 The members represented in the committee cover the full range of activities and areas of expertise for actuaries working in occupational pensions.
 Special attention is given to ensuring this encompasses various insurance sectors, institutions, and specific methodological competence.

-To address the diverse topics in the field of occupational pensions, the Pension Committee has established the following active working groups:
+To address the wide range of issues in the field of occupational pension plans, the committee has established the following active working groups:

 WG Digital Pension Overview (in collaboration with the Life Insurance Committee)

-The working group deals with fundamental issues related to pension funds as a method of implementing occupational pension schemes.
-It monitors current developments and legal frameworks at both the national and European levels from an actuarial perspective and reviews existing DAV documents on pension funds.
-In doing so, it specifically takes into account the regulatory requirements that apply to pension funds.
+The working group addresses fundamental issues related to pension funds as a vehicle for occupational pension plans.
+It monitors current developments and the legal framework at the national and European levels from an actuarial perspective and reviews existing DAV documents on pension funds.
+In doing so, it pays particular attention to the regulatory requirements applicable to pension funds.

-The working group deals with fundamental actuarial issues related to pension schemes in occupational pensions and coordinates the activities of all FAV working groups that also focus on pension funds.
-It discusses various requirements and develops statements, technical concepts, and guidance for actuaries in this area.
+The working group addresses fundamental actuarial issues related to pension funds in occupational retirement plans and coordinates the activities of all FAV working groups that also deal with pension funds.
+It discusses various requirements and develops position statements, technical concepts, and guidance for actuaries in this field.

-The working group is responsible for the independent quality assurance of the specialist knowledge exams in the subject of "Pensions" and, starting in 2021, also for the additional exams for the IVS expert qualification.
+The working group is responsible for the independent quality assurance of the specialized knowledge exams in the subject of “Pensions” and, starting in 2021, for the other exams for IVS experts as well.

-The working group deals with the accounting of pension liabilities and other long-term employee obligations under the German Income Tax Act (EStG), the German Commercial Code (HGB), IFRS, and US-GAAP.
-It formulates statements on new regulations and initiatives, updates the guidelines for IAS 19, and maintains close contacts with institutions that also deal with accounting issues and occupational pensions.
+The working group focuses on the accounting treatment of pension obligations and other long-term employee benefit obligations under the German Income Tax Act (EStG), the German Commercial Code (HGB), IFRS, and US GAAP.
+It issues statements on new regulations and initiatives, updates the guidance on IAS 19, and maintains close ties with institutions that also deal with accounting issues and occupational pension plans.

-The working group addresses various topics related to pure defined contribution plans, including communication, pension techniques, and accounting, and produces technical papers on these specific topics.
-Additionally, the working group evaluates new draft laws and regulatory changes related to pure defined contribution plans and provides comments on them.
+The working group addresses various issues related to defined contribution plans, including communication, pension administration, and accounting, and prepares technical papers on specific topics.
+In addition, the working group reviews and comments on new legislative proposals and regulatory changes pertaining to defined contribution plans.

 WG Solvency and Risk Management

-The working group deals with topics such as the BaFin circulars on Own Risk and Solvency Assessment (ORSA) and the minimum requirements for the business organization of occupational pension institutions (EbAV), the design of the independent risk control function (IRCF), the actuarial function (VMF), as well as the contents of an own risk assessment and the tasks of risk management.
+Among other things, the working group addresses topics such as the BaFin circulars on internal risk assessment (ORA) and the minimum requirements for the organizational structure of occupational pension institutions (EbAV), the structure of the independent risk control function (URCF) and the actuarial function (VMF), as well as the content of an internal risk assessment and the tasks of risk management.

 WG Social Security

-The working group monitors public discussions on collective retirement provision in Pillars I and II in Germany.
-It conducts analyses of selected articles, contributions, studies, and publications on retirement provision and evaluates them from an actuarial perspective.
-Additionally, a fact-check of selected statements on social security is carried out, with a particular focus on intergenerational fairness and current political reform considerations regarding statutory pension insurance.
+The working group monitors public discussions regarding collective old-age provision under Pillars I and II in Germany.
+It analyzes selected articles, papers, studies, and publications on old-age provision and evaluates them from an actuarial perspective.
+In addition, it fact-checks selected statements on social security, paying particular attention to intergenerational equity and current political proposals for reforming the statutory pension insurance system.

-The working group deals with the actuarial aspects of pension equalization in occupational pension schemes.
-As part of its technical work, the group provides practical guidance through notes and reports.
+The working group focuses on the actuarial aspects of pension rights equalization in occupational pension plans.
+As part of its work, the working group provides practical guidance through guidelines and reports on its findings.

-The pool is a flexible structure for collaboration within the Pension Committee, allowing members to participate in various projects.
-Each project has a clearly defined task and is time-limited.
-Members of the pool can individually decide which projects they want to join, based on their interests and availability, giving them the opportunity to contribute their strengths in different areas of expertise.
+The pool is a flexible framework for collaboration within the Pension Committee that allows members to participate in various projects.
+Each project has a clearly defined objective and is time-limited.
+Members of the pool can decide individually which projects they wish to participate in, based on their interests and availability, giving them the opportunity to contribute their strengths in a variety of subject areas.

 Sitemap